The mountains of the Isle of Skye are some of the most impressive and dramatic in the UK.

 - Beautiful scenery, from sea-cliffs and islands to lonely moors and jagged peaks.

-We’ll collect you from Glasgow at midday and then begin our drive to Skye, which takes approximately 5 hours.
-Once we’ve settled into the guest house in the seaside town of Broadford, we’ll head out to dinner at a great local restaurant and go over our exciting plans for the week!
+If you are travelling by public transport, we’ll collect you from Inverness at 2pm and then begin our drive to Skye, which takes approximately 3 hours.
+If you decide to get the coach from Glasgow to Skye, we’ll pick you up from Broadford in the afternoon.
+Once we’ve settled into the guest house near the seaside town of Broadford, we’ll head out to dinner at a great local restaurant and go over our exciting plans for the week!

 There are a huge number of options for walks, and we’ll always be flexible depending on what the group wants to do and what the weather is like.
 Here are some options to give you an idea of what we’ll be doing: